jbenet/ios-ntp/README.md

 An application testbed and a network time protocol client for iOS.
 This is a work in progress.

-Created by Gavin Eadie on Oct17/10
+Created by Gavin Eadie on Oct 17, 2010
-Copyright 2010 Ramsay Consulting.
-All rights reserved.

 ### About